mohlcyber/OpenDXL-Phantom/README.md

 This integration is focusing on the threat intelligence sharing with McAfee OpenDXL and the orchestrations platform Phantom.
 This App provides the capability to publish Threat Information from Phantom to the McAfee Data Exchange Layer messaging bus.
 This App supports the following actions:

-1. lookup md5 Hash with McAfee Active Response - **hunt file**
+1. validate the asset configuration for DXL connectivity (topic: /phantom/event/test)- **test connectivity**
+2. push an IP over the McAfee DXL fabric (topic: /phantom/event/ip) - **post ip**
-2. push md5 hash into the TIE Database with a reputation score - **set reputation**
+3. push md5 hash into the TIE Database with a reputation score - **set reputation**
-3. push an event over the McAfee DXL fabric (topic: /phantom/event/ip) - **post ip**
-4. validate the asset configuration for DXL connectivity - **test connectivity**
+4. lookup md5 Hash with McAfee Active Response - **hunt file**
+5. communicate to a DXL services and parse response - **lookup service**
-5. Subscribe to DXL Topics and poll DXL messages - **on poll**
+6. subscribe to DXL Topics and poll DXL messages - **on poll**

 More actions will follow in the future.